NicolaWinterson/PersonalWebsite/README.md

 * Resume component
 * Portfolio component
 * Contact component

-- Coded using React, React Router
+This implements ReactJS and React Router

 This project is published [here](https://nicolawinterson.com).